MCB128: AI in Molecular Biology (Spring 2026)

 Unlabeled data

 Unlabeled data is data that does not include any labels.
-Like in our apple/oranges data from b0, Figure 9, it would mean getting for all fruit exaples all the input values for “color” and “skin roughness” without telling us whether the fruit is an apple or an orange.
+Like in our apple/oranges data from b0, Figure 9, it would mean getting for all fruit examples all the input values for “color” and “skin roughness” without telling us whether the fruit is an apple or an orange.

 Unlabeled data can be used as test